Internet-Person-IP/E-commerce-REST-API/README.md

 The stack consist of a couple of aspects:

 1. Backend Code - the backend was written in Node.js using Express.js.
 Express was used since it is a simple framework for creating REST APIs with minimal restriction and guidelines which made the development quite simple and fast.
+A form of the MVC pattern was applied.

-3. Database - SQL was used as a database since the main focus was learn SQL and develop a E-commerce REST API.
-SQL was used since in an E-commerce store there is quite a lot of relations.
+3. Database - MySQL was used as a database since the main focus was learn SQL and develop a E-commerce REST API.
+MySQL was used since in an E-commerce store there is quite a lot of relations.

 4. Swagger - Swagger was used as a simple way to display the API.
 This it quite easy to display and explain all the endpoints in a simple webapplication.

 5. Hosting - The hosting platform that was used in Heroku.
 The main reason is that it is quite Cheap and hosting was really easy to setup.

+## 5. Database - Tables and Relations

 ## 4. Code

 ## 5. Usage

 ## 6. Future